Godzilla Minus One: Plot

 In 1945, near the end of World War II, kamikaze pilot Kōichi Shikishima lands his Mitsubishi A6M Zero for repairs at the Japanese base on Odo Island.
-Lead mechanic Sōsaku Tachibana deduces that Shikishima is feigning technical issues to flee from his duty.
+Lead mechanic Sōsaku Tachibana deduces that Kōichi is feigning technical issues to flee from his duty.
 That night, Godzilla, a large dinosaur-like creature, attacks the garrison.
-Tachibana tells Shikishima to fire at the monster with his plane's cannons, but he panics, fails to shoot, and is knocked unconscious.
+Tachibana tells Kōichi to fire at the monster with his plane's cannons, but he panics, fails to shoot, and is knocked unconscious.
 When he awakes the following day, he finds that the only other survivor is Tachibana, who is furious at him for failing to act.

-Shikishima returns home to find that his parents were killed in the bombing of Tokyo.
+The war now over, Kōichi returns home to find that his parents were killed in the bombing of Tokyo.
 Plagued by survivor's guilt, he begins supporting a woman, Noriko Ōishi, whose parents also died in the bombing, and an orphaned baby, Akiko, whom Noriko rescued.
 He finds employment aboard a minesweeper tasked with disposing of wartime naval mines.
 Meanwhile, Godzilla is mutated and empowered by the United States' nuclear tests at Bikini Atoll; it sinks the USS Redfish and destroys several other ships en route to Japan.
 Owing to tensions with the Soviet Union, the U.S. offers no help save for a few decommissioned Imperial Japanese Navy (IJN) vessels approved by General Douglas MacArthur.
 The Japanese government, concerned about inducing panic so soon after the war's end, does not notify the public about the danger.

-In May 1947, Shikishima and his minesweeper crew travel to the Ogasawara Islands and are tasked with stalling Godzilla's approach to Japan.
+In May 1947, Kōichi and his minesweeper crew travel to the Ogasawara Islands and are tasked with stalling Godzilla's approach to Japan.
 They release a mine into Godzilla's mouth and detonate it, causing significant damage, but Godzilla quickly regenerates.
 The heavy cruiser Takao then engages Godzilla, but is destroyed when the monster unleashes its heat ray.
-After returning to Tokyo, Shikishima opens up to Noriko about his encounters with Godzilla.
+After returning to Tokyo, Kōichi opens up to Noriko about his encounters with Godzilla.
 Days later, Godzilla makes landfall in Japan and attacks Ginza, where Noriko works.
-She narrowly survives the initial attack and reunites with Shikishima.
+She narrowly survives the initial attack and reunites with Kōichi.
 Enraged by tank fire, Godzilla obliterates much of the district with its heat ray, killing tens of thousands.
-Noriko pushes Shikishima to safety, but is caught in the blast herself.
-A devastated Shikishima mourns her along with his fellow crewmates, vowing revenge.
+Noriko pushes Kōichi to safety, but is caught in the blast herself.
+A devastated Kōichi mourns her along with his fellow crewmates, vowing revenge.